Skip to content

 Vulnerability is a tricky thing.

-We live in a society that has many convoluted ideas about what strength is, what power is, what courage is.
-We live in a society that thrives (well, subsists) on base function and emotional bargaining, manipulation, and underdevelopment.
+We live in a society with many ambiguous ideas about what strength, power, and courage are.
+We live in a society that thrives (or, perhaps more accurately, subsists) on base function, emotional bargaining, manipulation, and underdevelopment.

-So, vulnerability, as an adult, is a tricky thing.
+As an adult, vulnerability is a tricky thing.

-We want to feel sure in ourselves, we want to put up a strong front, to appear solid, balanced, with it and available.
-We tend to equate vulnerability as weakness.
-There’s the trick of it.
-The preconceived notions about what relationships should be and how we want others to experience us creates a cloud of noise that doesn’t help when shit hits the fan.
-Truth and true character always reveal themselves, whether we practice subduing, suppressing, editing and attempting to covertly hide them behind guilt, shame, anger, blame, and all those coping mechanisms.
-Left unchecked, they become physical and mental health problems.
+We want to be confident in ourselves; we want to present a strong image of being solid, balanced, in control, and available.
+We tend to associate vulnerability with weakness.
+That’s the trick to it.
+Preconceived notions about what relationships should be and how we want others to perceive us generate a cloud of noise that is ineffective when shit hits the fan.
+Truth and true character always reveal themselves, regardless of whether we subdue, suppress, edit, or try to conceal them behind guilt, shame, anger, blame, and other coping mechanisms.
+If left unchecked, they cause physical and mental health problems.

 Pain is pain.
-Many of us had to grow and live through varying forms of it, with the unfortunate side-effect of leaving a deep part of us lacking — especially in love.
-It manifests as a broken attempt at being an adult, as we fumble and bump into each other at all levels of society.
+Many of us had to grow and experience various forms of it, which unfortunately left a deep part of us lacking — particularly in matters of love.
+It manifests as a failed attempt at adulthood, as we fumble and bump into each other at all levels of society.

 Vulnerability: capable of or susceptible to being wounded or hurt, as by a weapon.

-We’ve been hurt.
-Maybe badly.
-We don’t want to be hurt again.
-That sucked something fierce.
-So, do we isolate, retreat, hibernate, stop taking risks, and just maintain a basic functioning version of ourselves?
-It can serve us for the short term, but life barrels along.
+We have been hurt.
+Perhaps badly.
+We don’t want to get hurt again.
+That was absolutely horrible.
+So, do we isolate, retreat, hibernate, avoid taking risks, and simply maintain a basic functioning version of ourselves?
+It can help us in the short term, but life moves on.
 Life still happens.
-Living as a shadow of ourselves will constantly reaffirm itself as a shortness of breath, a lack of substance, sterility of spirit, nonexistent vitality, and heartbreaking lack of motivation — especially in pursuing what excites us, what fulfills us.
+Living as a shadow of ourselves will constantly reaffirm itself as shortness of breath, a lack of substance, sterility of spirit, nonexistent vitality, and a heartbreaking lack of motivation — especially when it comes to pursuing what excites and fulfills us.

-Actual weapons of mass destruction (disruption) have always been ideas; fear-based ideas, and massive lies.
-The boys clubs of the past (government, religion, military, secret societies, spy agencies, bankers, moguls) can’t unravel quickly enough.
-There’s such a glut of utter nonsense at the highest levels, and special interests who would love to maintain a stronghold, but it won’t fly anymore.
-As the rest of us come into our real power, through a deeper, heart-centered intelligence, the wave grows.
+The actual weapons of mass destruction (or disruption) have always been ideas, specifically fear-based ideas and massive lies.
+The boys’ clubs of the past (government, religion, military, secret societies, spy agencies, bankers, and moguls) cannot be dismantled quickly enough.
+There is a glut of utter nonsense at the highest levels, and special interests would love nothing more than to maintain their stronghold.
+But it can’t fly anymore.
+The wave grows as more of us realize our true power through a deeper, heart-centered intelligence.
 Love knows.
 We know.
 We feel it.
-We embrace it, and we are the face of it.
+We embrace it and are the embodiment of it.